achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      1.if missing data too small then delete it a.row deletion b.column deletion c.pairwise deletion and listwise

-     2.replace by statistical method mean(influenced by outiler),median(not influenced by outiler),mode
+     2.replace by statistical method mean(influenced by outiler),median(not influenced by outiler),mode , minimum, maximum

      Fill with Mean / Median of Column or  Group   Forward Fill  or Forward Fill within Groups